LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 [clip](https://developer.android.com/guide/topics/resources/drawable-resource#Clip) will show our partial progress on top of the background image.

-! [fa=fa-android /] Tip: vertical progress bar are evil and Android does not support them, but using these parameters you can easily create one
+! [fa=fa-android /] Tip: vertical progress bars are evil, and Android does not support them, but using these parameters you can easily create one

 ### Manage colors with Kotlin's Extensions and Databinding